Undecidable problems in quantum field theory: Physics manifestations

 Our claim is the following.
 First, there is no algorithm which decides, for each 2d \Nequals{(2,2)} supersymmetric Lagrangian theory given to it, whether it breaks supersymmetry.
 Second, there is a specific 2d \Nequals{(2,2)} supersymmetric Lagrangian theory which breaks supersymmetry if and only if $\mathcal{ZFC}$ is consistent, which can never be proved nor disproved from $\mathcal{ZFC}$.

-We show this by resorting to the negative solution to Hilbert's 10th problem\footnote{ Possible relevance of the negative solution to Hilbert's 10th problem to the issues surrounding string landscape was previously studied in \cite{Cvetic:2010ky,Halverson:2019vmd}. } we reviewed in Sec.~\ref{sec:diophantine}.
+We show this by resorting to the negative solution to Hilbert's 10th problem\footnote{ Possible relevance of the negative solution to Hilbert's 10th problem to the issues surrounding string landscape was previously studied in \cite{Cvetic:2010ky,Halverson:2019vmd}.
+It is to be noted that the undecidability of the quantum control in \cite{Control} also reduces the issue to the undecidability of the Diophantine problem. } we reviewed in Sec.~\ref{sec:diophantine}.
 Take a Diophantine equation over $\mathbb{Z}$ corresponding to a Turing machine $\xi$.
 We now consider a Wess-Zumino model with $2k+1$ chiral superfields $Y$, $Z_1$, \ldots, $Z_k$ and $X_1$, \ldots, $X_k$, with the superpotential

 Let us now look for supersymmetric vacua of this model.
 The condition $\partial W_\xi/\partial Z_a=0$ imposes the condition $X_a\in \mathbb{Z}$.
 Then the condition $\partial W_\xi/\partial Y=0$ imposes the condition $P_\xi=0$.
 When these two conditions are met, the remaining F-term conditions $\partial W_\xi/\partial X_a=0$ are automatically satisfied, without restricting the vacuum expectation values of $Z_a$ and $Y$.
 We found that this model breaks supersymmetry if and only if the Diophantine equation $P_\xi$ does not have any solution over integers, i.e.~if and only if the Turing machine $\xi$ does not halt.